quintans/eventsourcing/README.md

 ![Design](eventstore-design.png)

 > we still can still use consistent projections to build the current state of an aggregate.
+>
-> To use CQRS it is not mandatory to have two separate databases, so it is not mandatory to plug in the change stream into the database.
+> To use CQRS it is not mandatory to have two separate databases, and it is not mandatory to plug in the change stream into the database.
 We can write the read model into the same database in the same transaction as the write model (dual write).

 ## How to